Master of the Black Pen, Summer 2025

 III.

-The Maligned Face of Iblis
+The Traditional Face of Iblis

-The motive is lineage, descent, or origins.
+The motive is hiraeth, origins, lineage, or descent.

 Iblis refuses to bow to Adam due to their origins.
 In Hasidic or Christian apocrypha, Iblis has temporal seniority, is fire and spirit, or fire of fire.
 In Islamic theology, the lineage of Iblis arose from fire and the lineage of Adam arose from clay.